 We discuss how to analyze user reviews in more detail below.

 Okay, so now you know one of the keys to how to buy online successfully: read a lot.
 But what does that mean?
 How do you make the best use of your time and get the most out of what you read?
 In this section, we'll show you how to do both.

 One of the most useful books in existence is a book about How to Read a Book.
 You wouldn't think you need to be taught how to read, but you'll be amazed at what you can learn from this book.
 There are many different types of reading, and if you don't understand what they are and when to use them, you're going to waste time reading things you don't need to read.
 This book should be required reading in all schools, and for anyone who has ever had to do any sort of research project.

 Buying technical products--online or otherwise--is a research project if ever there was one!

 Look at the Writing

 The Internet is overflowing with useful information.
-Unfortunately, it is also full of drivel--and both useful infor and drivel can both end up on page one of your search results.
+Unfortunately, it is also full of drivel--and both useful information and drivel can both end up on page one of your search results.
 Since there is no real guidance available to help you figure out which is which, it's up to you to decide if you should take advice from any given website.

 One way to assess this is by the writing itself: if it's coherent, organized, and easy to follow, then it's probably written by a thoughtful, rational person who may have something useful to say about the topic at hand.

 If the writing is bad, if you see a lot of spelling and grammatical errors, or if the writing is confusing and hard to follow, move on to another site.
-Don't waste your precious time trying to find gems in a garbage dump.
+Don't waste your precious time trying to find gems in a dump.